BruOp/personal-website/content/blog/ibl/index.md

 ```

-Notice how little code is actually for calculating our new terms!
+Notice how little code has been added for calculating the new terms!
 And yet the results for metals are very noticable.

 ## Future Work

-- The multiscattering BRDF we presented here is only presented for image based lighting.
-[McAuley](http://advances.realtimerendering.com/s2019/index.htm) goes into some detail into how we can extend it for area lights using [Heitz's](https://eheitzresearch.wordpress.com/415-2/) linearly transformed cosine approach.
+- The multiscattering BRDF I've implemented here is only presented for image based lighting.
+[McAuley](http://advances.realtimerendering.com/s2019/index.htm) goes into some detail on how it could be extended for area lights using [Heitz's](https://eheitzresearch.wordpress.com/415-2/) linearly transformed cosine approach.
 - My model doesn't fully support the GLTF material spec.
 I still need to add better support for Occlusion, Emissive, scaling factors and non-texture uniforms (`baseColor` for instance can be encoded as a single `vec4`).
-I'm trying to do this bit by bit while implementing other algorithms.
+I'm trying to accomplish this piecemeal while implementing other algorithms.
 - For our prefiltered environment map, at lower roughness values we are likely to encounter substantial aliasing in the reflections as we can no longer use the cube map's mip map chain as we typically would.
 I've seen some implementations like Babylon.js actually just use the higher roughness (e.g. blurrier) parts of the map anyway, to reduce aliasing.
 - If you have any feedback, please let me know either using the comments below, my [email](mailto:bruno.opsenica@gmail.com) or my [twitter account](https://twitter.com/BruOps)